dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 Here are some ideas:

-* At the beginning of the talk, tell people they can interrupt you any time they have questions.
+* At the beginning of the talk, tell people they can interrupt you any time if they have questions.
 This work well if your main goal is to *teach* something to your audience.
 * If you are talking about a product, do a live demo about it.
 * Do some live coding (people seem to love those)